 Development of experimental models

-During the last year, the laboratory has set up a new model of rapidly progressive autoimmune glomerulonephritis, one of the most serious renal diseases that causes terminal organ failure.
-The current therapy is based on immunosuppressive drugs, which, in addition to causing important side effects, often result ineffective or associated with relapses.
-The study of this experimental model allowed the characterization of the glomerular cell populations involved in the formation of “crescents”, the typical lesions of this pathology, and to design new pharmacological approaches, whose efficacy is being evaluated.
+The laboratory has set up a model of rapidly progressive autoimmune glomerulonephritis, one of the most serious renal diseases that causes terminal organ failure.
+The current therapy is based on immunosuppressive drugs, which, in addition to causing important side effects, often result not completely effective.
+We have characterized the glomerular cell populations involved in the formation of “crescents”, the typical lesions of this pathology, that may be targets of new therapies and may allow sparing immunosuppressants.
+Studies are ongoing to assess the efficacy of new molecules.

 New therapeutic approaches for diabetic nephropathy